eezstreet/SWATEliteForce/README.md

 MulleDK9 for information regarding the Speech Recognition feature.
-KevinL for a tip about Voting Screen. sandman332 for a tip about audio kevinfoley for some pull requests
-BeyondUnreal for keeping their old school Unreal Engine 1/2/3 documentation alive Sebasien NovA for his modified SwatEd.exe
+KevinL for a tip about Voting Screen. sandman332 for a tip about audio kevinfoley for some help with Speech Recognition BeyondUnreal for keeping their old school Unreal Engine 1/2/3 documentation alive Sebasien NovA for his modified SwatEd.exe
 Ryo Ohki for a tip about P90 and SAW animations
+Dc247 for typo corrections in this document

 Briefing Voice-Over: LethalFeline (go check out his YouTube channel!)
 Dispatch Voice-Over: Kita Nash (go check out her YouTube channel!)